 St. Augustine like most turfgrasses are very efficient at absorbing nitrogen.
 For this reason, St. Augustine needs more frequent and higher rates of nitrogen compared to the other nutrients.

 Good growth and color often is achieved with a 70/30 ratio of soluble nitrogen and slow-release fertilizer sources.

-A ratio of 3-1-2 (N-P-K) is a good overall fertilizer mix for St Augustine turf.
+A ratio of 3-1-2 (N-P-K) is a good overall fertilizer mix for the St Augustine lawn.

 Many homeowners assume a high quality grass must be dark green and fast-growing.
 However, often excess nitrogen leads to dark green color, excessive growth and thatch.

 This can result in grass needing to be mowed more frequently, and potentially nitrogen leaching into the ground water.

 Although the third element in N-P-K – Potassium the K, plays the influencing role in root growth.
 It is second to nitrogen in the requirements needed in a total fertilization program to obtain optimal growth.

 Should you use an Organic or Inorganic (chemical) Fertilizer?